 If you have a central heating system, whether its gas, LPG or oil-fired, your full set of controls should ideally include a boiler thermostat, a timer or programmer, a room thermostat and thermostatic radiator valves (TRVs).

 Several companies offer more advanced control systems for domestic central heating, generally known as smart heating controls.
-They allow you to manage your heating controls remotely from a computer, tablet or smart phone, and some claim to learn from your previous choices and make adjustments for you.
-The main advantage of a smart heating control system is that you can make changes remotely if your plans change – for example, you can change the time that your heating comes on if it turns out you will be home sooner or later than you thought.
+They allow you to manage your heating controls remotely from a computer, tablet or smart phone, and many incorporate other advanced features to control your heating in more sophisticated way.
+Some can learn from your previous choices and make adjustments for you, while others use automation and optimisation features to help determine exactly when to turn the heating on.
+One clear advantage of a smart heating control system is that you can make changes remotely if your plans change – for example, you can change the time that your heating comes on if it turns out you will be home sooner or later than you thought.

 Whether a smart controller will save you money, and whether it is right for you, will depend on your lifestyle, how you currently control your heating and whether you prefer using an app to using a traditional controller.

 These prevent your home from getting warmer than necessary.
 They turn the heating on until the room reaches the temperature you have set, and then off until the temperature drops.

 Room thermostats need a free flow of air to sense the temperature, so they must not be blocked by curtains or furniture, or put near heat sources.

 Your room thermostat should be set to the lowest comfortable temperature, typically between 18 and 21 degrees.